ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-Q. What is poisson distribution?
+### Q: What is poisson distribution?
 Define following in context of it.

 - Notation
 - Parameters